 Information requirements (Annex VII-X) and criteria (Annex XIII)

-Based on the standard information requirements, only for substances produced in amounts of 100 tonnes or more, conclusion on its PBT properties can be drawn.
-Only if the substance is readily biodegradable and therefore not persistent, a conclusive statement on persistence (i.e.: absence of persistence) can be made for the lower tonnage substances, i.e. considering screening level information only.
+Based on the standard information requirements, conclusions on a substance’s PBT properties can only be drawn for those substances produced in amounts of 100 tons or more.
+Only if the substance is readily biodegradable and therefore not persistent, can a conclusive statement on persistence (i.e.: absence of persistence) be made for the lower tonnage substances, i.e. considering screening level information only.

 Providing a legal background that makes use of non-standardized information for PBT/vPvB assessment is beneficial when it comes to capturing processes which otherwise would not be depicted by the criteria outlined in Annex XIII, as it is possible under the present legal framework of REACH.
 The appropriateness of the used data and methods is crucial in this context.